-Although, I’ve gotta hand it to Jacob for doing a very good, but at the same time, laughable job of selling “the dream” to vulnerable folks online.
+Although, I’ve gotta hand it to Jacob for doing a very good, but at the same time, a laughable job of selling “the dream” to vulnerable folks online.

 But where the creator purposely falls short is in the actual “system description” department.